reigon/binary-image-classification/readme.md

 ## Model: VGG16

 VGG16 is a convolutional neural network, known for its depth and its small convolutional filter size.
-We have added a linear layer (4096, 1) after VGG16 to make binary classification.
+I have added a linear layer (4096, 1) after VGG16 to make binary classification.

 ### Features of VGG16: